Effective: February 7, 2022

 If you are experiencing difficulty with any content on or require assistance with any part of our site, please contact us during normal business hours as detailed below and we will be happy to assist.

 If you wish to report an accessibility issue, have any questions or need assistance, please contact customer support.

 Events That Have Tax Consequences

-All too often, taxpayers wait until after the close of the tax year to worry about their taxes and miss opportunities that could reduce their tax liability or financially benefit them.
+Waiting until after the close of the tax year to worry about your taxes can result in missed opportunities that could have reduced your tax liability or provided financial benefits.
 Mid-year is the perfect time for tax planning.
 The following are some events that can affect your tax return; you may need to take steps to mitigate their impact and avoid unpleasant surprises after it is too late to address them.
 Here are some events that can trigger tax consequences.
 Did you (or are you going to):

 Change Jobs or Has Your Spouse Started Working?

 Have a Substantial Increase or Decrease in Income?

 Have a Substantial Gain from Selling Stocks or Bonds?